Close Alert Banner

 Community Housing Redevelopment Project

-You must pay your rent on the first of every month.
 You can pay directly from your bank account by completing a Pre-Authorized Payment Plan Form.

 Maintenance and Work Orders